McGill-MMA-EnterpriseAnalytics/SafeRide_Dtection/Training Deployment/README.md

 helmet_training.py and plate_training.py are created based on ```Helmet_detection_v2_extended_training.ipynb``` and ```Number_plate_detection_v2_extended_training.ipynb``` from the notebooks folder.
 I used ```jupyter nbconvert``` to convert the ```.ipynb``` files to ```.py``` files and made additional changes to make it work for the deployment with docker.

+Note: If not training for the first time, and want to check data drift on new data, scripts_drift (instead of scripts) will have the main code files.
+Logic is similar and a you may find a separate README.md file there.

 ### Trained Models

 After training completes, the final models will be available in the `models` directory: